DDAZZA/renogen/README.md

 Renogen or Re(lease) No(tes) Gen(erator) is a development tool to separate feature notes from product versions.

+- Notes might not be in the correct order (e.g. if a task has to be run before/after something else)
+- Issue Duplicate notes might be added (e.g. 2 tickets might want to run the same task)

 ### Installation

 To install Renogen, use the following command: